YuanGongND/whisper-at/README.md

 pip install whisper-at
 ```

-For Mac users, there is a known bug, please use the following workaround:
+For Mac/Windows users, there is a known bug, please use the following workaround:
 ```bash
 # install all dependencies except triton
 pip install numba numpy torch tqdm more-itertools tiktoken==0.3.3